202637249/wxdecoder/README.md

 WTH is this?
 ---
-This project is useful for Chinese developers only far now.
+This project is useful for Chinese developers only for now.
 So there is no more introduction in English.
 Special thanks for [**ricmoo/aes-js**](https://github.com/ricmoo/aes-js) : )